This Linguini with Chicken and Goat Cheese is always a hit. It’s beautiful, filling, budget friendly and only takes about 25 minutes to make.

 How to “Chiffonade”

-A ‘Chiffonade’ is a technique for cutting large leaf herbs.
+We use a bsil chiffonade as a garnish for this recipe.
+A ‘Chiffonade’ is a technique to julienne large leaf herbs.
 To do it, simply stack basil leaves, rolling them tightly and then slice.
 I love my Wusthof 8″ chef’s knife! (affiliate link)

 MAKING THIS MEAL GLUTEN FREE AND JUST AS GOOD!